Coven, Staffordshire: History

 The first record of Coven (as Cove) is in the Domesday Book of 1086; when it was listed as being held by William de Stafford.
 Prior to the Norman Conquest it was held by the Saxon ceorl Alric.

 Iron-making was carried on at a furnace and two forges near to the village from the seventeenth century or earlier.
 'The Homage' (circa 1679) is said to be the oldest brick-built house in Staffordshire.
 During the nineteenth century, John Smith operated a foundry in the village, where he produced stationary steam engines and locomotives.

 St Paul's Church, Coven was opened in 1857.

 Transport

 The village is located on the A449, and is also served by the Staffordshire and Worcestershire Canal.
-There is an hourly bus from Wolverhampton (Mon-Sat) and a few services Mon-Fri continue to Stafford.
+Select Bus 876 runs between Wolverhampton and Stafford (Mon-Sat) several times a day.
 Both Arriva Midlands and later National Express West Midlands operated hourly services between Wolverhampton and Stafford but these were withdrawn following funding cuts by Staffordshire County Council and the owners of the i54 business park respectively.
 The village was served by Four Ashes station until 1950s.
 The nearest stations are at Penkridge and Codsall.